Are you looking to uncover the secrets of how to start a budget?

 Whatever is left should only go for savings and investments.

-People make the common mistake while budgeting to not include a percentage of their income for entertainment and unwinding.
+People make the common mistake while budgeting not including a percentage of their income for entertainment and unwinding.

 It’s human nature to enjoy, have fun, and spend for his amusement.
 Depriving yourself of all the fun can bring emotional issues into your life.